5 Practical Steps to Start Budgeting Today

 Step 3: Identify Areas for Savings

-After you’ve categorized your expenses, look for areas where you can save.
+After you’ve categorised your expenses, look for areas where you can save.
 Start with non-essential spending—small adjustments, like cutting back on dining out or subscriptions, can add up over time.
 But don’t feel like you have to cut everything at once.
 Balance is key to making a budget sustainable.

 Why It Matters: The idea of cutting expenses often feels like a sacrifice, but budgeting doesn’t have to mean giving up everything you love.
 The goal is to be smart with your spending so that you can save without feeling deprived.